pajtai/Netlumination.com/application/_posts/2013-12-06-named-curries.md

 createGreetingFor('bob').greet
 ```

-Using the above, you can still scan a file, and quickly pick out the function calls and function references without
+Using the above, you can still scan a file and quickly pick out the function calls and function references without
 having to read the function names.

-The above would be implemented and used as follows:
+The above would be implemented as follows:

 ```javascript
 function createGreetingFor(name) {